-Log In Enables you to enter your password and log in if you are not logged in to Helix Core and you have a password.
 Get Latest Revision Retrieves the most recent version of a file in the depot.
 Submit Checks in the default changelist.
 A changelist contains details about the change you made to files in the depot.
 Check Out Opens the files for edit in your default changelist.
 A changelist logs the changes you make to files in the depot.
 After you have made your changes, you submit the changelist.
 Add to Source Control Adds the selected files to the default changelist.
 When you submit the changelist, the files are added to the depot.
 Only files that reside in directories in your workspace view can be added to a depot.
 Revert Discards all changes you have made to the file.
-Helix Core restores the head revision of the file from the depot to your workspace, overwriting any changes you have made.
+Helix Server restores the head revision of the file from the depot to your workspace, overwriting any changes you have made.
 The file is no longer checked out.

 Revert Unchanged Files Closes unchanged files in a changelist.
 The files are no longer checked out.
 Diff Against Have Revision Launches your diff utility to compare (diff) files in your workspace with files at the head revision in the depot to display any changes you have made.
 File History Displays the History dialog, which enables you to view any of the selected file's revisions, get a desired revision into your workspace, or compare two revisions of the same file.
-Properties Displays Helix Core information about a file.
+Properties Displays Helix Server information about a file.
 Show in P4V Opens P4V with the selected file highlighted.
 Remove from Workspace Removes files from your workspace.
 The files remain in the depot.
 To restore a file to your workspace, select the file in P4V and choose Get Latest Revision .
-Refresh File State Refreshes the state of the files under Helix Core control.
-More Connection Information: Displays information about your Helix server connection.
-Preferences: Enables you to configure P4EXP as follows: Show file state icons: Display Helix Core icon overlays on individual files to indicate file state in the file browser, as follows: Green circle: The file is synced to head.
+Refresh File State Refreshes the state of the files under Helix Server control.
+More Connection Information: Displays information about your Helix Server connection.
+Preferences: Enables you to configure P4EXP as follows: Show file state icons: Select to display Helix Server icon overlays on individual files to indicate file state in the file browser, as follows: Green circle: The file is synced to head.
 Yellow triangle: The file is out of date.
 Red check: The file is in your changelist, opened for either add, edit, or delete.
-Show only error messages: Displays only error messages from the server.
+Show only error messages: Select to display only error messages from the server.
 By default, all server messages are displayed when you perform an action on a file.
-Enable logging to file: Logs P4EXP activity to the specified file.
-Name: Specifies the name and location of the log file.
-Size: Specifies the maximum size of the log file.
-Log Off: Logs you out if you have a password set in Helix Core.
+Enable logging to file: Select to log P4EXP activity to the specified file.
+Name: Specify the name and location of the log file.
+Size: Specify the maximum size of the log file.
+Enable diagnostic logging: Select to turn on verbose debug logging for actions performed from Perforce menu items.
+Log Off: Logs you out if you have a password set in Helix Server.
 Help: Displays this help page.